 Due to historically documented channel incision for Hominy Swamp Creek (Marck, 2016), channel widening was pursed using an alternate design that was not focused on widening the existing channel bottom.
 Instead, a design template was proposed that focused on overall channel width, up to the top of bank.
 The proposed channel modification was located within the left and right overbanks of the Hominy Swamp Creek as it flowed through the City of Wilson, NC.
 The primary feature involved in this measure was excavation of channel benches that functioned as floodplains and created natural alluvial channel processes.
 The resulting Hominy Swamp Creek primary flow path would consist of a dominant discharge channel (existing bankfull conveyance) and a floodplain bench.
 The channel-forming discharge channel would provide the necessary sediment conveyance, while the floodplain bench would provide for design flood conveyance.
 Eleven segments of benched channel were positioned along the river's banks with a bottom invert set roughly 2 feet above the water surface elevation expected from an average annual discharge (1.0-AEP).
 The benched surface included a minor slope away from the river to ensure adequate drainage.
 The perimeter of the benched surface assumed 3H:1V side slopes to tie back into existing grade.
 A total channel bench length of almost 3.2 miles extended from the downstream face of NC-42 (Ward Blvd) bridge to approximately 300 feet downstream of the CSX railroad culvert.
-Refer to Figure 161 for a typical cross section of this channel bench design.
-An overview of these measures along Hominy Swamp Creek is listed in Table 77.
+An overview of these measures along Hominy Swamp Creek is shown in and in Table 47.

-Bench Cut ID Channel Overbank Side Location From To Footprint Area (sq ft) Width

-BC402 Right NC-42 Kincaid Ave 290000 100

-BC374 Right Kincaid Ave Raleigh Rd 150000 100

-BC351 Right Raleigh Rd Norfolk S. RR 141000 100

-BC331 Right Elizabeth Rd Park Ave 240000 200

-BC326 Left Elizabeth Rd Park Ave 90000 100

-BC313 Right Park Ave Tarboro St 10000 100

-BC286 Right Goldsboro St Lodge St 130000 250

-BC278 Right Lodge St Phillip St 280000 150

-BC266 Left Lodge St Phillip St 120000 250

-BC256 Right Phillip St CSX RR 110000 300

-BC244 Left CSX RR Ward Blvd 49000 200
+Location Channel Bench Footprint Overbank Width Cut ID Area (sq ft) Side To From BC402 Right NC-42 Kincaid Ave 290000 100 BC374 Right Kincaid Ave Raleigh Rd 150000 100 BC351 Right Raleigh Rd Norfolk S. RR 141000 100 Elizabeth BC331 Rd Park Ave 240000 200 Right Elizabeth BC326 Park Ave 90000 100 Left Rd BC313 Park Ave Tarboro St 10000 100 Right Goldsboro BC286 St Lodge St 130000 250 Right BC278 Right Lodge St Phillip St 280000 150 BC266 250 Left Lodge St Phillip St 120000 BC256 Right Phillip St CSX RR 110000 300 49000 BC244 Left CSX RR Ward Blvd 200

-Table 77.
+Table 47.
 Channel Modification Details for Hominy Swamp Creek in Wilson, NC

-As detailed in Table 77, channel bench segments were separated by bridge and/or culvert structures that crossed over the main flow path of Hominy Swamp Creek.
+As detailed in Table 47, channel bench segments were separated by bridge and/or culvert structures that crossed over the main flow path of Hominy Swamp Creek.
 A design constraint of minimizing impacts to existing utilities and infrastructure prevented a more hydraulically efficient merge of segments.
 Furthermore, most segments were limited to channel and floodplain modification on one side of the creek, leaving the alternate bank in its natural state.
 Notable exceptions were measure IDs BC326 and BC331 between Elizabeth Rd and Park Ave, and BC266 and BC278 between Lodge St and Philip St. Both sides of the creek were modified in the segment between Elizabeth Rd and Park Ave due to the availability of developed open space that currently existed.